Madhesh Province

-The first urban planned municipality of Nepal, Rajbiraj, is also the oldest municipality of the Terai belt of Nepal.
-The town is believed to have been named after the ancient Rajdevi Temple, which dates back to the 1700s.
-The metropolitan city of Birgunj is an economically important industrial centre and the only metropolitan city in the province.

-On 17 January 2022, the meeting of Provincial assembly declared Janakpur as capital of Province No. 2 while the province was renamed to Madhesh Province.
-Hari Shankar Mishra is the Head of Province while Saroj Yadav is the current Chief Minister.
+It borders Koshi Pradesh to the east and the north, Bagmati Province to the north, and India’s Bihar state to the south and the west.

+The border between Chitwan National Park and Parsa National Park acts as the provincial boundary in the west, and the Kosi River forms the provincial border in the east.
+The province includes eight districts, from Parsa in the west to Saptari in the east.

+It is a centre for religious and cultural tourism.

 Etymology

 The word madhesh is thought to be derived from the Sanskrit madhya desh (मध्य देश), literally the middle country, which refers to "the central region, the country lying between the Himalaya and the Vindhya mountains".
 However, in the context of Nepal, Madhesh refers to the region in the Nepal Terai located south of the Siwalik Hills.

 Madhesh has also been defined as the cultural and linguistic space existing as a basis for identity among the people of the Terai.